U.S. Department of Education Green Ribbon Schools

 6. What is the impact of ED-GRS on students, schools, communities, and education?

 ED-GRS recognizes a handful of the highest-performing sustainable schools, districts, and postsecondary institutions in the nation each year.
 The program then uses these examples to communicate innovative practices and highlight critical resources that any school can employ.
 By communicating cost-saving, health-promoting, and performance-enhancing sustainability practices and resources, the recognition award can impact students, teachers, and instruction in all schools, not just the annual honorees.

 The award is also changing how government works.
 As a result of the award, education, natural resource, health, and energy agencies in both state and federal governments are working together to implement nominee selection processes and, in so doing, bringing more resources and expertise to schools.

-Finally, ED-GRS has provided facilities, health and environmental education-focused non-governmental organizations with a clear, comprehensive definition of green schools, allowing the many different green schools programs across the country to unite behind shared goals.TOP
+Lastly, ED-GRS has provided school facilities, health and environmental education-focused organizations with a clear, comprehensive definition of green schools, allowing the many different green schools programs across the country to unite behind shared goals.TOP

-7. How do I determine whether my school/ district/ postsecondary institution is eligible to become an ED-GRS?
+7. How do I determine whether my school/district/postsecondary institution is eligible to become an ED-GRS?